netdata/helmchart/README.md

 helm install netdata ./netdata-helmchart
 ```

-The command deploys nginx-ingress on the Kubernetes cluster in the default configuration.
-The
+The command deploys ingress on the Kubernetes cluster in the default configuration.
+The [configuration](#configuration)
-[configuration](#configuration) section lists the parameters that can be configured during installation.
+section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`.